joelek/ts-autoguard/readme.md

 * Remove Plain type.
 * Add content negotation to ts generator.
 * Require routes to be specified using an alias in v6.
+* Remove convoluted syntax for request and response headers in v6.
 * Remove convoluted syntax for query parameters in v6.
-* Improve syntax for request and response headers.

 ## Syntax